How does Hertsmere vote?

 In some ways, the Liberals’ trajectory in the constituency since 1983 is the grimmest of all – essentially a steady fall from a quarter of the vote – and second place ahead of Labour – to less than half that and a poor third place.
 Among the also-rans, you can see the collapse of the far-right parties as their platforms have been absorbed by the ever-adaptable Tories.

 This chart shows the Conservatives’ winning majority in Hertsmere, over the 41-year period.
 You can see just how close things got in 1997.
-It’s also interesting to note how long it’s taken the party to recover from that enormous electoral shock – essentially a whole political generation.
+It’s also interesting to note how long it took the party to recover from that enormous electoral shock – essentially a whole political generation.

 Chart showing the Conservative candidate's winning majority in parliamentary elections in the Hertsmere constituency between 1983 and 2024